 Sheep Lake Trail is a 9.6 mile lightly trafficked out and back trail located near Centennial, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Arlington: North Trailhead: Travel 11 miles on Forest Road #111 and 2 miles south on Forest Road #101.